Akalu/cloud-security/README.md

 About
 ======
-The goal of this project is to create a minimal secure system consisting from three components:
+The goal of this research project is to create a minimal secure system consisting from three components:

 * the keycloak server (https://www.keycloak.org/getting-started/getting-started-docker)
 * Spring Boot resource server